kevinandris/MERN_Todo-list/README.md

 #   Project description:
     1) A modern looking to do list that allows users to do the CRUD operation.
     2) This is a MERN project
+    3) UseState and useEffect hooks were used in this project.

 #   Project image:
     UI/UX: